SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

 import { IDropdownOption } from 'office-ui-fabric-react';
 ```

-In the **ListItemsWebPart** class add a new variable named **lists** which you will use to store information about all available lists in the current site.
+In the **ListItemsWebPart** class, add a new variable named **lists** to store information about all available lists in the current site.

 ```ts
 export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {